Nimmagadda Prasad

 Y. S. Jaganmohan Reddy's Disproportionate Assets, for allegedly having paid ₹8.5 billion on a quid pro quo amounting to ₹14.26 billion investments in VANPIC and other firms held by him, during Y. S. Rajasekhara Reddy's government.
 However, these assets were subsequently attached by the Enforcement Directorate of India, and Nimmagadda was granted bail after seventeen months.

 Early life

 Son of an army officer, Nimmagadda obtained his BSc degree from Babu Jagjivanram Govt.
 College, Hyderabad, and then his MSc from the University of Delhi, followed by a post graduate diploma in management from Institute of Management Technology, Ghaziabad.

 Nimmagadda started his career as a management trainee in Indian Molasses Company in Delhi (an associate of United Molasses Company, UK) in 1984 and was promoted to salesman at Rhone Poulenc Chemicals (the company later merged with Hoechst AG to form Aventis, and then to Vorin Laboratories as general manager of marketing in 1993, from his continuous efforts was elevated to managing director in 1995.
 When Indian pharma market leader Ranbaxy Ltd. acquired Vorin, Nimmagadda was re-designated Senior managing director and chief executive officer.

-Political connections

-During this period, he also developed political connections, and was known to be close to Chief Ministers N. Chandrababu Naidu and Y.S.
-Rajasekhara Reddy.
-Subsequently, he developed a close friendship with Jaganmohan Reddy and served on the board of Sakshi and some other of Jagan's firms.